Mollie McCarty: The match race

 When Mollie McCarty was undefeated after thirteen races, Winters sold her to Lucky Baldwin.
 Baldwin sent her to Kentucky, the first California horse ever sent east, a long, difficult journey by train.
 Due to public demand that the best in the west should race the best in the east (at least 30,000 people showed up on the day: July 4, 1878), Bud Doble, training for Baldwin, sent her out against Ten Broeck.
 Like Mollie in the west, Ten Broeck, owned and bred by John Harper, had run out of competition in the east.
 John Harper had developed the Nantura Stud, breeding and owning the great Longfellow.
 Ten Broeck was the eastern champion and held six records for distances ranging from one to four miles.
 In his last two racing seasons, Ten Broeck had recorded 16 wins and 2 seconds from his 18 starts.

 Ten Broeck and Mollie McCarty met in the four-mile match race at Louisville Jockey Club (now Churchill Downs) in Louisville, Kentucky.
 On that day, Mollie suffered her first ever defeats in the first and last heats of the three-heat four-mile race.
-It seems that not only was the course mostly mud due to heavy rain the night before, which did not suit Mollie, but that she could have been ridden better.
+It seems that not only was the course mostly mud due to heavy rain the night before, which did not suit Mollie, but she could have been ridden better.
 It seems possible Ten Broeck had been doped.
 A book written by Colonel John F. Wall called Famous Running Horses records that Ten Broeck was laboring badly, did not sweat, was glassy eyed, and had to be whipped through the match.
 Whether this story is true or not, this was Ten Broeck's last race.
 It was also the last race of its kind, and the end of an era.
 American horse racing was now turning to the shorter English-style "dash" races rather than long grueling match races.

 Mollie McCarty was again defeated in the Minneapolis Cup.
 In her last season, she won the Garden City Cup in Chicago, Illinois and a purse race in San Francisco.